devpi/devpi/doc/userman/devpi_commands.rst

                             server and the web server does not set or you want to override the custom X-outside-url header.
-      --debug               run wsgi application with debug logging --theme THEME         folder with template and resource overwrites for the web interface
+      --debug               run wsgi application with debug logging

     pypi mirroring options (root/pypi):
       --refresh SECS        interval for consulting changelog api of